jangrudo/ai-apocalypse/README.md

 **Neural networks**

-8. Artificial neural networks are algorithms, written automatically.
+8. [Artificial neural networks are algorithms, written automatically.][chapter08]
 9. Artificial neural networks simulate the mechanism of human intuition.
 10. Artificial neural networks can have broader intuitions than humans.
 11. “Chain of thought” algorithms simulate the basics of human reasoning.